Touch (2024 film): Plot

 Fifty years later, Kristófer is now a widower living alone in Iceland.
 His memory is failing, and his doctor suggests that he should resolve any unfinished business while he still has time and capacity.
 Kristófer closes his restaurant and sets out to find Miko just when the world is in the grip of the COVID-19 pandemic.
 Arriving in London in the midst of pandemic restrictions, Kristófer finds Takahashi's restaurant is now a tattoo parlour.
 He manages to locate Hitomi, a former employee at Nippon, who tells him that Takahashi and Miko moved back to Japan 50 years ago, and Takahashi has since died.
 She gives Kristófer Miko's last known address.

 Kristófer visits Miko's apartment in Japan.
 After a moment of hesitation, the two embrace, not having seen each other for over half a century.
 Miko reveals the reason for her sudden departure: her father always feared that her children would have birth defects from radiation exposure, so he forbade her from having relationships altogether.
 When he discovered Miko was pregnant with Kristófer's child, he moved her back to Japan, and later forced her to give the child up for adoption.
 Miko has remained unmarried since, with no other children.

 Miko then tells Kristófer that their son, Akira, was born a healthy child and happily adopted, and is now a chef with his own restaurant and family.
 She takes him to Akira's restaurant, where she is a regular customer.
 Kristófer is overcome with emotion upon seeing his son for the first time, though Akira remains unaware of his biological parents.

 The film ends with Kristófer and Miko walking down the street hand in hand.
-As the screen fades to black, he softly sings to her the Icelandic song he sang years ago in a party at Nippon.
+As the screen fades to black, he softly sings to her the Icelandic song he had sung years before at a party at Nippon.